RAF Holmsley South: USAAF use

-The group remained in the theater to serve with United States Air Forces in Europe as part of the army of occupation at Kitzingen, Germany.
+The group remained in the theatre to serve with United States Air Forces in Europe as part of the army of occupation at Kitzingen, Germany.
 It was transferred, without personnel and equipment, to the United States on 15 February 1946 and was inactivated on 31 March 1946.

 Current use

 With the facility released from military control in 1946, Holmsley South has since stood derelict and, while a few odd parts of the runways and a few dispersal points remain, the vast majority of the concreted areas have been removed along with the buildings around the airfield leaving a large open area.
 Some other areas have been planted with conifers by the Forestry Commission.
 Several public camping sites and a caravan park have been created on the former hardstanding groupings along the northeast side of the main perimeter track, as well as both sides of the former 07 runway on the southwest of the airfield.